kayAbdulrazaq/100-days-of-code/log2.md

 **Progress** Continued with Colt Steele's Web Developer Bootcamp course - covered JS primitives, variables and a little introduction to methods.
 Next coding session, I will be working on JS exercises to consolidate what I have covered so far on the course.
 Meanwhile on Andela Home Study Program , I am still on Codecademy JS courses.
 So far I have covered in brief: conditional statements, functions, scope concept in JS, JS Objects (Array).
 I will be learning about loops next on Codecademy.

 **Thoughts:**  I like that both WBD and Andela homestudy are focusing on JS concepts for now.
-I am slightly ahead with Codecademy but this serves as a light introduction to WBD's JS concepts.
+I am slightly ahead with Codecademy but this serves as a light introduction to WDB's JS concepts.
 Going over the concepts again with Colt will really deepen my understanding.
 Moreover, the codecademy course I signed up for is the free subscription which doesn't include interactive lessons or freeform projects which are avalaible in upgraded version.

 ### Day 35 : 25th Oct 2017